 A program of the non-profit Western Neighborhoods Project to share online a collection of over 100,000 negatives and prints documenting San Francisco history from a variety of official, commercial, and amateur sources.
 It currently contains several hundred photos related to the Presidio from the 1860s to the 1990s.

 Founded in 1871, the CHS collection includes materials documenting the history of California, including manuscripts, photographs, and art.
 An online archive of digitized primary sources is available in the California Historical Society Digital Library.

-Located in the Presidio, this archive documents the founding and early history of California, including the Gold Rush, the 1906 Earthquake and Fire, the Panama Pacific International Exposition, and other events.
+The Society of California Pioneers’ archive documents the founding and early history of California, including the Gold Rush, the 1906 Earthquake and Fire, the Panama Pacific International Exposition, and other events.
 The collection includes manuscripts, letters, paintings, prints and drawings, photographs, books, maps, newspapers and journals, and historic artifacts.

 The Daniel E. Koshland San Francisco History Center contains books, newspapers, magazines, photographs, maps, posters, archives and manuscript collections, and ephemera documenting San Francisco life and history.
 The Center is also the archives for the City and County of San Francisco.
 Photographs are searchable online in the San Francisco Historical Photograph Collection.

 The Bancroft Library is the primary special collections library at the University of California at Berkeley.
 One of the largest and most heavily used libraries of manuscripts, rare books, and unique materials in the United States, the Bancroft’s collections are particularly strong on California and the West.

 An initiative of the California Digital Library, this is an online archive of collection guides and digitized primary sources contributed by libraries, special collections, archives, historical societies, and museums throughout California and collections maintained by the 10 University of California campuses.